 The Case for Business Cards

-Some cards, like the Ink Business Preferred℠ Credit Card from Chase, offer an easy dashboard where you can assign transactions to specific categories and add memos with additional details.
+Some business cards offer an easy dashboard where you can assign transactions to specific categories and add memos with additional details.
 You can customize the transaction history and it’s downloadable.

 Business credit cards are not covered by the CARD Act.
 For example, your due date may change every month.